ReyesTony/ReyesTony/README.md

-- 👋 Hi, I’m @ReyesTony and I'm a full stack developer with experience in JavaScript, React.js, Node.js, Express,
+- 👋 Hi, I’m @ReyesTony and I'm a full stack developer with experience in JavaScript, React.js, Node.js, Express and PostGreSQL
-- and PostGreSQL